 Writing a Novel

-Our flagship course returns this autumn
+Our flagship course returns in January

-Our Writing A Novel course has helped aspiring authors make their dreams come true.
+Our Writing a Novel course has helped aspiring authors make their dreams come true.

 - - 150+ publishing deals